shakes76/PatternFlow/recognition/45316207_VQ-VAE/README.md

 ## Methods

-**Describe any specific pre-processing you have used with references if any.
-Justify your training, validation and testing splits of the data.**
+**Describe any specific pre-processing you have used with references if any.**

+**Justify your training, validation and testing splits of the data.**
+The training, validation and testing splits of the data were used as provided in the original dataset, with these partitions taking up X%, Y%, and Z% respectively.
+This is in line with good standard practice for dataset partitioning...

+Train: 9664
+Validate: 1120

+Test: 544

 ---

+## Results

-## Example Generations
+### Example Generations

 Below are some examples of the generations made by the VQ VQE model after 10 epochs of training over the full OASIS training dataset.
 These generations were produced by putting real MRI image examples from the test set into the model and then getting the reconstructed output from the model.